SpaceAppsReno/solar-system/README.md

 # Solar System in My City

-The core idea to this project is to build a scale model of the solar system in Reno.
-The dome Fleischmann Planetarium is painted to look like the Sun and, when use for scale, would result in a solar system approximately 40mi across.
+The core idea of this project is to build a scale model of the solar system in Reno.
+The dome of the Fleischmann Planetarium is painted to look like the Sun and, when used for scale, would result in a solar system approximately 40mi across.
 We plan to show the planets in our space with their relative positions in real time, allowing virtual and augmented reality interaction.
-There will also be a geocaching game for user to play using their phones.
+There will also be a geocaching game for users to play using their phones.

 ## The Scale